ShaunCurtis/Blazr.Demo/documents/Design.md

 ## Clean Design

 Clean Design is a modern software design architecture appropriate for Web based projects.
-Implementing it in solutioins is neither heavy duty nor requires a training course to understand and implement.
+Implementing it relatively simple: you don't need to go on a training course and get a certificate.

 It's core principles are:
 1. Separation of Concerns.
 2. The Dependancy Rule.

-Clean design can be visualized as a set of concentric rings with domains representing the primary coencerns.
-Dependencies flow inward: a domain can have no dependencies on a domain in an outer ring or a domain in the same ring.
+Clean design can be visualized as a set of concentric rings with domains representing the primary concerns.
+Dependencies flow inward: a domain has no dependencies on an outwr or same ring domain.
 The diagram below shows the principle rings.

 ![Clean Design Domains](./images/clean-design-domains.png)

-In smaller projects the domain and application rings are often combined into a single core ring.
+In smaller projects the domain and application rings are often combined into a single core domain.

 ### Dependency Injection and Abstraction

 The glue that makes Clean Design possible is abstraction and dependency injection.

 1. Abstraction is the process of defining connections between domains as interfaces.
-2. Dependency Injection is software framework that manages the lifecycle of object instances within a DI container.
+2. Dependency Injection is software framework that manages the lifecycle of object instances.

 It's easier to demonstrate the principles in a simple example that try to provide a detailed explanation.

-We can refactor some of the Blazor Server Template code for `WeatherForecast` and `FetchData`.
+I'll use the Blazor Server Template code for `WeatherForecast` and `FetchData` to demonstrate.

 `FetchData` requires a collection of WeatherForecasts.
 We can define a View interface to encapsulate that functionality.